manav828/doneone/PHASE1_TESTING.md

 10. Modify the task title if needed
 11. Click "Add Task"
-12. ✅ **VERIFY**: You see a green success toast: "✅ Task added to FlowBoard!"
+12. ✅ **VERIFY**: You see a green success toast: "✅ Task added to DoneOne!"
 13. ✅ **VERIFY**: Toast disappears after 3 seconds

-14. Click the FlowBoard extension icon to open the main app
+14. Click the DoneOne extension icon to open the main app
 15. ✅ **VERIFY**: The task appears in the first column of your project
 16. Click on the task to open details
 17. ✅ **VERIFY**: The task description or captured URL is visible